 How is the backup encrypted?
 Where is the password/key file and how is it generated?

-By default, CubeBackup will encrypt all of your G Suite backups using the AES algorithm as long as you leave the Encrypt backups setting checked during the initial configuration.
+By default, CubeBackup will encrypt all of your Google Workspace backups using the AES algorithm as long as you leave the Encrypt backups setting checked during the initial configuration.
 Characterized by high speed and low RAM requirements, AES is suitable for encryption for very large data sets.

-On Linux operating systems, the default installation path of CubeBackup is "/opt/cubebackup/”
+On Linux, the default installation path of CubeBackup is "/opt/cubebackup/".

-- The AES key is generated when CubeBackup is installed on your computer.
+- The RSA key file is generated when CubeBackup is installed on your computer.

-- The AES encryption key is very important for data backup and restoration and should be kept safe and secret.
+- The key file is very important for data backup and restoration and should be kept safe and secret.